mctools/mcpl/usage_cmdline.md

 ## Examples

-A few examples of how to use the `mcpltool` are provided here.
+A few examples of how to use the command-line tools are provided here.
 Note that a small sample MCPL file is included with the MCPL distribution at [examples/example.mcpl]({{"/raw/master/examples/example.mcpl" | prepend: site.github.repository_url }}), in case new users would like something to try the `mcpltool` on.

 ### Inspect file contents

-Simply invoking `mcpltool` on a file with no additional arguments, results in a summary of the header information being printed, in addition to the particle state information of the first ten particles in the file:
+Simply invoking `mcpltool` or `pymcpltool` on a file with no additional arguments, results in a summary of the header information being printed, in addition to the particle state information of the first ten particles in the file:

 ```shell
 $ mcpltool example.mcpl